-But – it doesn’t have to be stressful.
-We’ve laid out everything you need to know in this comprehensive real estate guide.
-From your offer letter to your homeowner’s insurance to closing, we’ve got you covered.
+But - it doesn't have to be stressful.
+Everything you need to know is in this comprehensive guide, from your offer letter to closing.

 When you first begin thinking about buying a home, it helps to have an idea of the features you want.
 How many bedrooms and bathrooms do you want?
 Do you want to be in a certain school district or near any amenities?

 If you haven't already done so, make a list of your "must-haves" and "nice-to-haves."
 This will help you narrow your search.
 With your features in hand, you can start with online searches to get a feel for the price range for homes that meet your criteria.
 This is important for the next step in the process, which is financing.

 The most popular way to find homes for sale is through online searches.
 You can view photos of homes for sale and sometimes see 360 tours of the interior.
 You can also find homes through word-of-mouth, neighborhood groups, or referrals from friends.

 Don't fall in love with a home just yet.
 At this point, you are trying to see what is out there so that you can answer a very important question: how much house can I afford?